NeuroTechX/ntx_slack_archive/_montreal.md

  >i confirmed the order i'll have 4 for you.
 Next time i see you, i'll show you the VR-EEG headset i've made over the week-end.
 Surprisingly slick.

+6/7/2017 4:14 AM

+ **naoto** :

+ >thanks!
+I won't be at the hacknights for two weeks though (this week Dublin and next week for exhibition at Concordia)